-The Gorges de Daluis is a deep, narrow gorge on the upper Var river located in the Alpes-Maritimes department in southeastern France.
+Gorges de Daluis is a deep, narrow canyon on the upper Var river located in the Alpes-Maritimes department, in the Provence-Alpes-Côte d'Azur region of France.
 It’s one of the French balcony roads.

 Tucked away in the southeastern part of the country, the road through the gorges, also known as Chocolate canyon, is totally paved.
 It’s called D2202.
 The road features 17 unlit tunnels and the iconic Pont de la Mariée quartzite bridge.
 It’s at its best during the winter thaw when the melted snow swells the river to offer adventurers a maximum adrenalin rush and long lasting memories.